 Bonds offer some protection against the volatility and risk of stocks.
 Unlike stocks, investing in a bond makes you a creditor of the bond issuer, and you’ll have a high ranking claim on assets if the issuer defaults on the bond’s payment terms.
 Bonds fall under two categories: secured and unsecured.
-A mortgage bond is a type of secured bond; a debenture bond is also referred to as an unsecured bond.
+A mortgage bond is a type of secured bond, while a debenture bond is an unsecured bond.

 Characteristics of a Mortgage Bond